abeddow91/MERN-URL-Shortener/README.md

 ## Description
-A URL shortener that, when given a url provides a unique short url that directs to the original link.
+A URL shortener that, when given a url, provides a unique short url that directs to the original link.

 ---

 ## Instructions
+$ npm install
+$ mongod
+$ mongo
+$ npm run dev
+$ npm start

 ### Testing
+run $ npm test

 ---